DragonJoker/Castor3D/README.md

 **PostEffects**
 - Bloom: HDR Bloom implementation.
+- DrawEdges: Detects and renders edges, based on normal, depth, and or object ID.
 - FilmGrain: To display some grain on the render.
 - GrayScale.
 - LightStreaks (using Kawase Light Streaks).